sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 1. The **email summary** is displayed in the **Key email info** card.

    ![](../media/dc16.png)

-### Excercise 2: Draft an email message

-In this exercise, you will learn how to create professional customer email replies using Copilot, either through pre-defined categories or custom prompts, and refine the draft before sending.

 ### Task 2: Create an email reply using pre-defined categories